 Local explainability helps in finding the root cause of a particular issue in production.
 It can also be used to help you discover which features are most impactful in making model decisions.
 This is important, especially in industries like finance and health where the individual features are almost as important as all features combined.
 For example, imagine your credit risk model rejected an applicant for a loan.
 With Local explainability, you can know why this decision was made and how to better advise the applicant.
 It also helps in understanding the suitability of the model for deployment.

 Somewhere between global and local explainability lies Cohort (or Segment) explainability.
 This explains how segments or slices of data contribute to the model’s prediction.
 During model validation, Cohort explainability helps explain the differences in how a model is predicting between a cohort where the model is performing well versus a cohort where the model is performing poorly.
 It also assists when trying to explain outliers as outliers occur in a local neighborhood or data slice.

 Note: Both Local and Cohort (Segment) explainability can be used to explain outliers.

 Aporia’s full-stack ML observability solution gives data scientists and ML engineers the visibility, monitoring and automation, investigation tools, and explainability to understand why models predict what they do, how they perform in production over time, and where they can be improved.

-To see how the explainability feature works in Aporia, login into Aporia with your email – or if you haven’t created an account yet, you can easily sign up here to Aporia’s free community plan.
+To see how the explainability feature works in Aporia, login into Aporia with your email – or if you haven’t created an account yet, you can easily sign up here to book a demo with our ML experts.